maxwellharon/yml/README.md

-# Personal-Blog
+# RegiBiz
 ### Maxwell Haron
-###### Maxblog is a blogging  site that allows a user to create and share opinions regarding a certain topic.Users Of Maxblog are able to create an account in the blogging site which enables them to make posts of their own and also view other peoples posts.When logged in,a user can also add a picture to their profile.
+###### RegiBiz is an application that brings businesses  and individuals together .
+The Platform will be a catalog where business owners can register their businesses for visibiity to potential customers and will also give users (Customers) the ability to write reviews for the businesses .
 #### The live link to Maxblog is:
- 28th June 2018 09.30pm
+ 7th Dec 2018 02.04pam
 #### By **Maxwell Haron**
 ## Installation Requirements
 * A web browser